 Providence Juniorate (Aspirancy) Saint Mary-of-the-Woods, Indiana

-Providence Juniorate (Aspirancy) of Saint Mary-of-the-Woods, Indiana, will conduct another reunion on June 26, 2020 – has not been canceled, but the reunion date is yet to be determined.
+This year’s Providence Juniorate (Aspirancy) of Saint Mary-of-the-Woods, Indiana, reunion – originally scheduled for June 26, 2020 – has not been canceled, but the reunion date is yet to be determined.
 You can contact Barb Kovats Tuttle at email@example.com or use the registration form below.

 Keep in touch on Facebook!

 The Saint Mary-of-the-Woods Providence Juniorate/Aspirancy has an active group on Facebook and is managed by Barb Kovats Tuttle.
 You must send a request to join.
 Get started here!
 As soon as Barb sees your request, she will add you to this group.

 Connie Gualano is the alumnae/i relations manager for the Sisters of Providence.
 You may reach her at 812-535-2811 or by email at firstname.lastname@example.org.

 History of the Providence Juniorate/Aspirancy